 A final thing to consider in this regard is will the changes you make be marketable in the future to home buyers should you decide you want or need to sell your home at some point?

 Unless you have an unlimited budget and plan on going out and buying all new furniture for your new home, chances are you will be bringing your furniture along.
 Will the floor plan accommodate your existing furniture and arrangements?
 When thinking about the sizes of your rooms, take your furniture into consideration.

 Measure the furniture you have now and look at the size of the rooms on the plans.
 Will there be enough walking space (at least 36 inches) around the seating arrangements and clearance for doors to swing?
 Will the height of your furniture block any windows?
 And how will it affect the natural traffic flow of the home?

 4. Consider Your Budget

 Deciding on house customizations is fun, really fun.
 You get to completely dream up your, well, dream home and write down or draw on paper exactly what you want.
 But too many people get caught up in the fun of it and end up creating a customized home that they can’t afford to build.

 While it’s incredibly important that you are completely happy living in your home, you also need to be very sure you can pay for it and live comfortably within your means so you don’t wind up completely blowing through your savings.
 (Here is an in-depth guide for calculating the cost to build a home.)

-A house plan is a great starting point, but you need to customize it so it fits you and your family perfectly.
-We would love to help you turn one of our house plans into the home of your dreams.
+A house plan is a great starting point, but you may need to customize it so it fits you and your family perfectly.